monsonite/Suite-16/README.md

 I am most indebted to Marcel van Kervinck and Dieter Muller for their shared work that has inspired this project

-Having studied other TTL computer projects, it seems that a 4-bit slice is a practical and maneagable way to proceed.

-Many TTL ICs come in 4-bit versions - including registers, counters, adders and multiplexers.
-A 4-bit slice can be made from less than 20 ICs all in 16 pin packages, so the circuit design can be fairly compact, and easy to handle, fitting onto a 10x10 pcb.

 Sections of the design can be breadboarded to check for correct operation, or simulated using a package like "Digital"